gschmutz/bigdata-spark-workshop/01-environment/Lightsail.md

 ![Alt Image Text](./images/lightsail-image-started.png "Lightsail Homepage")

 Click on the instance to navigate to the image details page.
-On the right you can find the Public IP address **18.196.124.212** of the newly created instance.
+On the right you can find the Public IP address of the newly created instance, which is **18.196.124.212** in this example, of course your Public IP will be different.

 ![Alt Image Text](./images/lightsail-image-details.png "Lightsail Homepage")